-I was one of ten writers commissioned to write a monologue for the 70th anniversary of the partition of India, as part of the Come Closer – Memories of Partition – Oral History project: a joint project between Royal Exchange Theatre Manchester and the Manchester Museum, with a series of performances across Manchester city.
+I was one of ten writers commissioned to write a monologue for the 70th anniversary of the partition of India, as part of the Come Closer – Memories of Partition – Oral History project.

 “The partition of India led to the largest mass migration in human history, with an estimated 15 million people being displaced.
 Seven decades on, the memories of partition are still strong…”